edgarjs/alfred-github-repos/README.md

+## Install

+Download from [packal](http://www.packal.org/workflow/github-repos-0) to keep it up to date.

+You can also check the [releases history](https://github.com/edgarjs/alfred-github-repos/releases).

+---

+## Actions

 1. Call `gh-token` to generate personal access token.
 2. Login by calling the `gh-login <email> <token>` action.
 3. Search any repository by calling the `gh <term>` action.